 Disclosure: This is a sponsored collaboration with the Village of Ruidoso.
 As always all opinions are my own.

-One of the interesting things living in the Southwest is how surprising it is!
+One of the interesting things about living in the Southwest is how surprising it is!
 In Arizona, we live in a state that is part of the Sonoran desert, but we’ve seen first hand that we can be in the mountains within 2 hours.
 The same can be said for New Mexico.
 It was one of the most amazing discoveries to have encountered New Mexico on our RV travels, in fact, it was voted my favorite state!
 But even though we spent a couple of months visiting New Mexico in and around Las Cruces, Santa Fe, and Farmington areas, we missed a whole bunch.

 We missed the mountain paradise of Ruidoso.
 Something Mr. Misadventures and I plan on remedying asap.

-We’re planning another New Mexico road trip and this off the beaten path mountain village is high on the list of stops.
+We’re planning another New Mexico road trip and this off-the-beaten path mountain village is high on the list of stops.
 Like our own trips to Flagstaff and Mt.
 Lemmon, the beautiful Sacramento Sierra Blanca mountains offer a reprieve from the heat while also being a great escape for “snow stuff” in the winter.
 But it’s got one more card up its sleeve, it’s one of the best-kept mountain biking and fly-fishing secrets around!

 Mountain Biking in Ruidoso